kdp-cloud/Ontology/README.md

 #### Example

-This and example of a simple request for a Ontology ID like 'efo':
+This is an example of a simple request for an Ontology ID like 'efo':

 ```bash
 ontology --id efo
 ```

-The CLI app returns by default a json object okf the Ontology ID provided by the user:
+The CLI app returns by default a json object of the Ontology ID provided by the user:

 <pre>
 Looking up 'efo' on 'https://www.ebi.ac.uk/ols/api/ontologies' ...